Olivetti et al

 ↑ This is why they’re called “wedges”!

-If you’ve ever wondered, like I have, how much better electronic daisywheel typewriters might have got, had not computers and laser printers got in the way, wonder no more.
-Quite probably, when it comes to electronic daisywheel typewriters, the Olivetti ET 2450 is as good as it gets.²
+If you’ve ever wondered, like I have, how much better daisywheel typewriters and printers might have got, had not computers and laser printers got in the way, wonder no more.
+The Olivetti ET 2450 is as good as it gets.²

 True, by the early 1980s Olivetti were farming out the production of their mechanical typewriters (and eventually their portable electronic typewriters) to the Japanese like everyone else, but when it came to office electronic typewriters, we could still count on them to set the benchmark for good design, engineering excellence and operational reliability.